CLCC REQUIREMENTS (updated 2021)

 - You may not represent yourself as certified or trained by us if you fail to pay for any part of the program.

-- You may not represent yourself as certified or trained by us if you fail to complete 60 hours of one-on-one client coaching experience by the deadline.
+- You may not represent yourself as certified or trained by us if you fail to complete all hours of one-on-one client coaching experience by the deadline.

 - You may not represent yourself as certified or trained by us if you fail to complete and pass any part of the CLCC exam or submit the CLCC Portfolio in full and by the due date requested.